From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining: Introduction

 In this paper, we propose Tree-structured thought Evolution (TreEvo), a novel paradigm where the evolution process is performed on thoughts represented as hierarchical tree structures.
 Each sub-tree encapsulates a sub-component of reasoning, and higher-level nodes form increasingly abstract heuristics.
-With this representation, the tailored semantic-level evolutionary operators are also proposed for evolving the tree-structures at the thought level.
-Empirical comparisons with 7 representative methods have been conducted on 4 stock pools across 2 diverse markets.
-TreEvo shows significant advantages over traditional symbolic approaches, in terms of both the predictive power of mined alphas (with at least $4.59\%$ improvements) and the computational efficiency (with 5x-100x acceleration).
+This structural clarity reshapes the effective topology of the search space, transforming an amorphous, high-dimensional flat-text manifold into a more navigable logical landscape that more closely reflects the recursive structure underlying symbolic discovery.
+We also propose the tailored evolutionary operators for evolving the hierarchical tree-structure.
+Empirical comparisons with six representative traditional methods and two LLM-driven EAs have been conducted on stock pools across both Chinese and U.S. markets.
+TreEvo shows significant advantages over traditional approaches in search efficiency, achieving competitive results with much fewer evaluations.
 The clear superiority of the proposed tree-structure and evolutionary operators are also extensively analyzed by comparing with two representative LLM-driven EAs and the ablation variants.

-In summary, our contributions are as follows.
+In summary, our contributions are as follows:

 \begin{itemize}